 Anti-aging Treatment During Sleep

-The legendary anti-aging properties of organic silk are know for a number of years.
+The legendary anti-aging properties of silk are know for a number of years.
 Today’s technologies let to extract silk protein and break it into silk amino acids that are used in cosmetics, especially in hair and anti-aging beauty products.
 Silk amino acid is a natural nutrient found in silk fabric.
 Silk amino acid has been found to reduce skin wrinkles and is now recognized as a natural anti-aging product.
 Its low molecular weight participates in moisturizing skin and hair.
 Silk also contains natural cellular albumen, which helps speed up metabolism of skin cells and help to repair itself much faster.
 A good metabolism leads to reduced signs of aging.

-This fine gliding fabric is great for delicate facial skin.
+This fine gliding organic silk fabric is great for delicate facial skin.
 Silk plays a notable role in keeping skin youthful by avoiding “pillowface” that has a tendency to give permanent wrinkles.
 In fact, sleeping on a smooth silk pillowcase can reduce the appearance of facial wrinkles.
 Its silky slip surface prevents sleep creases, skin tugging and pulling.
 Silk towels, eye masks, beddings and pillowcases became a popular natural anti-aging product when dermatologists verified that silk fabric revitalizes human skin even after a short contact during nighttime.
 Marlin Monroe used to sleep on silk sheets.